 We campaign for inclusive state schools that don’t discriminate in their admissions policies; we campaign for balanced teaching about different beliefs and values; we campaign for an end to ‘collective worship’ in our schools; we campaign for an end to the automatic right of Bishops to sit in our parliament; we campaign for an end to the bias in favour of religion in public broadcasting; we campaign to remove the loopholes in discrimination law that allow religious organisations – even those delivering statutory public services – to discriminate against people who do not share their beliefs, and we campaign for a rational approach to public ethical issues – especially bioethical issues such as embryo research or assisted dying for the terminally ill, where religious lobbying is particularly strong.

-Of course we hope that some of the thousands of people who have supported the Atheist Bus Campaign will go on to support the work that the British Humanist Association does on behalf of its members, and on behalf of humanists and the non-religious more generally.
+Of course we hope that some of the thousands of people who have supported the Atheist Bus Campaign will go on to support the work that Humanists UK does on behalf of its members, and on behalf of humanists and the non-religious more generally.

 The Atheist Bus Campaign has been – and is – an overwhelmingly positive campaign.